analog-nico/hpp/README.md

 It is `[ "John", "John" ]` !
 [These excellent slides](https://speakerdeck.com/ckarande/top-overlooked-security-threats-to-node-dot-js-web-applications?slide=48) give you the details.

-This library prevents those HTTP Parameter Pollution attacks by putting array parameters in `req.query` and/or `req.body` aside and by just selecting the first parameter value.
+This library prevents those HTTP Parameter Pollution attacks by putting array parameters in `req.query` and/or `req.body` aside and just selecting the first parameter value.

 ## Installation